shirou/gopsutil/README.rst

 - go-ps: https://github.com/mitchellh/go-ps
 - ohai: https://github.com/opscode/ohai/

-I have referenced these great works.
+I have influenced from these great works.

 How to Contributing
 ---------------------------